 These properties, however, do not carry over into spatial dimensions $n \geq 2$.
-Indeed, for dimensions greater than $1$ a solution to \eqref{RnSWE} still exists, but it is not function-valued.
-It is necessary to expand our space beyond $\Lcal^2(\Rbb^n)$ to include certain distributions in order to make sense of the solution.
+Indeed, for $n \geq 2$ a solution to \eqref{RnSWE} still exists, but it is not function-valued.
+It is necessary to expand our space beyond $L^2(\Rbb^n)$ to include certain distributions in order to make sense of the solution.
 This is related to the fact that $n$-dimensional Brownian motion has local times if and only if $n = 1$, see \cite{foondun2011} and further references.
 There is thus a distinct change in the behaviour of the SPDE \eqref{RnSWE} between dimensions $n = 1$ and $n \geq 2$.
-One of the aims of the present paper is to investigate the behaviour of the SPDE in the case that the spatial dimension is in the interval $(1,2)$, for some extended definition of dimension to be determined.
+One of the aims of the present paper is to investigate the behaviour of the SPDE in the case that dimension (appropriately interpreted) is in the interval $[1,2)$.
 When does a function-valued solution exist, and if it does, what are its space-time H\"{o}lder exponents?
 To answer these questions we introduce a class of fractals.